Pavithrashekar/Online-certificate-management-sytem-project/README.md

     - Modular Design: Organizes code into distinct layers such as models, controllers, services, and repositories to ensure separation of concerns and ease of maintenance.

+- Project Structure:

+    - Model: Defines the data structures and mappings to database entities.

+    - Controller: Manages incoming HTTP requests and directs them to the appropriate services.

+    - Repository: Interfaces with the database for CRUD operations.

+    - Service: Contains business logic and interacts with repositories to process requests.

+    - Configuration: Manages application settings, including security and database configurations.

+    - Exception Handling: Handles and processes errors gracefully to improve user experience.

+    - Utility: Includes helper methods and functionality, such as PDF generation for certificates.